DylanMeeus/springboot_jwt_blog/_posts/2016-07-14-create-an-app-in-vuejs-2.markdown

 > **TL;DR** VueJS has a new version coming out.
 Check out [all the changes here](https://github.com/vuejs/vue/issues/2873).
 There is a working example of [an application built using this new version here](https://vuejs2-authentication.herokuapp.com).
 The code can [be found on Github](https://github.com/searsaw/vue2-auth).
 Get out there and make something awesome!

 VueJS is coming out with a new version.
 For those of you who don't know about VueJS, you can check it [out on their website](https://vuejs.org/).
 It's *another* JavaScript framework that combines some things from the AngularJS and React frameworks.
 The first version of VueJS may have been best described as "AngularJS lite."
-It has a templating system that looks like Angular's and also used "dirty checking" to monitor things that needed to be changed in the DOM.
+It has a templating system that looks like Angular's <span style="text-decoration: line-through">and used "dirty checking"</span> but uses ES5 getters and setters to monitor things that needed to be changed in the DOM instead of "dirty checking."
 However, it keeps its API small by not including extra utilities like AJAX, much like React does.

 However, in the next version, [it switches some things around](https://vuejs.org/2016/04/27/announcing-2.0/).
 It moves to a "Virtual DOM" model like React.
 It also opens the door for developers to use whatever kind of templating they choose.
 Because of this, the maintainers have also implemented streaming server-side rendering, which is always welcome in today's Web landscape.
 Luckily, the API itself hasn't really changed.
 Much of the tooling around VueJS development still needs to be updated to work with the new version, but we can use Vueify to develop components in one file still.
 For a good look at what is implemented in the current alpha versions and what has changed, read [this Github issue in the VueJS repository](https://github.com/vuejs/vue/issues/2873).